jean-emmanuel/loop192/README.md

-                                                       spaces that should be reset to 0 when muting a loop or stopping transport -j , --jack-transport                                follow jack transport -n , --no-gui                                        headless mode -h , --help                                          this usage output -v , --version                                       show version only
+                                                       spaces that should be reset to 0 when muting a loop or stopping transport -j , --jack-transport                                follow jack transport -t , --tcp                                           use tcp protocol instead of udp -n , --no-gui                                        headless mode -h , --help                                          this usage output -v , --version                                       show version only